 After posting dismal losses from September through February, the markets closed out April with their second straight month of impressive gains.
 In fact, the S&P 500 posted its best 2-month gain since 1975, while the Dow Industrials had its best 2-month showing since 2002.

 All major US indices end April on a positive note.
 The NASDAQ Composite led the gains among all three major indices, up 12.35%.

-Fourth Quarter GDP, was revised down to -6.2%, the worst quarter since Q2 1980 when economic "growth" was -7.8%.
-The revision is a significant move from the -3.8% that was originally reported.
+First Quarter GDP fell by 6.1%, much worse than expected.
+This comes after the final numbers for Fourth Quarter GDP was down -6.3%, the worst quarter since Q1 1982 when economic "growth" was -6.4%.
 Here is a breakdown of where the economy is shrinking most.

 The futures are down again this morning with uncertainty of the impact that the swine flu will ultimately have.
 So far, nearly 150 people have died in Mexico from the disease as it continues to spread around the world.
 Here are some of the stocks that moved most as the story has developed.

 As we approach the 100th day in office for President Obama this week, many will debate the success of the new administration's efforts.
 While not directly correlated, here are the stock's that have gained and lost the most since history was made this past election.

 On a peak earnings week that featured the stress test on the nation's biggest banks, credit cards, and news on the autos, the NASDAQ and technology stocks extend their rally to 7 weeks.

 With Apple and Ebay's better than expected earnings yesterday, many are looking to Microsoft, which is scheduled to report after the bell today, as a barometer for the rest of the tech sector.
 Here are the results of a stock screen looking for beaten down techs companies that analysts expect to grow at a fast clip in the year ahead.